kneath/kss/SPEC.md

 ![](http://share.kyleneath.com/captures/Styleguide_-_GitHub_Team-20111202-160539.png)

 The actual templates generating the styleguide just reference the Styleguide section and example HTML.
 The modified states are generated automatically.
+Please refer to the README for more information on how to generate styleguides, as well as a ruby library for parsing KSS documentation.

 Overall, keep in mind that styleguides should adapt to the application they are referencing and be easy to maintain and as automatic as possible.